Basic Data Management in the de.NBI Cloud

 mc cp sra/ftp.era.ebi.ac.uk/vol1/fastq/SRR398/008/SRR3984908/SRR3984908_2.fastq.gz .

-This container is empty, but we can show it nevertheless on the command line using the minio client:
+This container is empty, but we can show it nevertheless on the command line using the MinIO client:

 mc ls ibworkshop